linker3000/MeshBop/README.md

 If you are testing your setup in a private channel, or with the *Async out* node disabled, there is an inject node on the first tab to reset the rate limiters.
 Try this if you suddenly find that outbound messages are not being generated as expected.

 By default:
-+ MeshBop sends an ident message every 24 hours – this will be fixed at 0700 in later releases.
++ MeshBop sends an ident message every 24 hours at 0700.
 + Severe weather alerts are checked for and issued every hour.

 **NB: There is currently (Sep 2025) a bug in the Meshtastic TEXTMSG code which means that a small string of garbage data from an unclea buffer might be sent when the node is powe on (and sometimes off) – this is a Meshtastic thing so please do not report it as a MeshBop bug.**